mattroseman/mroseman95.github.io/_drafts/scraping_dynamic_pages.markdown

 This diagram explains the steps Scrapy takes.

 ![Scrapy Architecture]({{ site.url }}/assets/images/scrapy_architecture.png)

+We are going to be putting code right after step 4 that makes the request through Selenium, and then we'll pass back what Selenium loads as step 5.

 First we need to activate the downloader middleware class.
 Search **settings.py** for this code, and uncomment it.